Bifrost (BFC) Price Reaches $0.0851 on Major Exchanges

-Bifrost (CURRENCY:BFC) traded flat against the U.S. dollar during the 1 day period ending at 13:00 PM ET on February 11th.
-One Bifrost coin can currently be purchased for about $0.0851 or 0.00000149 BTC on major cryptocurrency exchanges.
-During the last seven days, Bifrost has traded flat against the U.S. dollar.
-Bifrost has a total market cap of $42.37 million and $2.03 million worth of Bifrost was traded on exchanges in the last day.
+Bifrost (CURRENCY:BFC) traded flat against the dollar during the 24-hour period ending at 23:00 PM E.T. on February 13th.
+During the last week, Bifrost has traded flat against the dollar.
+One Bifrost coin can now be bought for $0.0851 or 0.00000149 BTC on major exchanges.
+Bifrost has a market cap of $42.37 million and $2.03 million worth of Bifrost was traded on exchanges in the last day.

 - Polygon (MATIC) traded up 1% against the dollar and now trades at $1.65 or 0.00004286 BTC.